tanido/bit-plane-slice-gui/README.md

 # bit-plane-slice-gui
-A GUI tool to slice selected bitplanes off an image, then export it.
+A GUI tool to export selected bitplanes of an image.
 Based on Python tk container.

 ### Background
 [What is Bit plane ?
 (Wikipedia)](https://en.wikipedia.org/wiki/Bit_plane)